Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Introduction

 \section{Introduction}

+\textbf{Cyber Deception.} Deception is a deliberate attempt to manipulate the beliefs of others in order to influence their behaviour.
+The use of deception for cyber defence is known as cyber deception, and defined as \textit{"Planned actions taken to mislead and/or confuse attackers and to thereby cause them to take (or not take) specific actions that aid computer security defences"}~\cite{almeshekah2016cyber}.

-This work is motivated by its application in cyber deception, an emerging approach to defending networks and systems against attack.
-The predominant tool of cyber deception is the honeypot~\cite{spitzner2003-1-honeypots}, which is typically a fake system or digital media artefact which alerts defenders to breaches when attackers probe or interact with it in some other way.
+The predominant tool of cyber deception is the honeypot~\cite{spitzner2003-1-honeypots}, a fake system or digital media artefact which alerts defenders to breaches when attackers probe or interact with it.
 Honeypots can also provide information about the intent, and tactics, tools and procedures (TTPs) of attackers if they are {\em high interaction}~\cite{mokube2007honeypots}, with realistic detail and plausible behaviours.
-In particular, the content and behaviour of deceptive components, devices and data must all be similar enough to their real counterparts, so that they cannot be easily identified by attackers~\cite{zhu2021survey}.
+In particular, the content and behaviour of deceptive components, devices and data must all be similar enough to their real counterparts that they cannot be easily identified by attackers~\cite{zhu2021survey}.

-A famous example of the use of simulated communications is in Cliff Stoll's creation of a deceptive research lab group in the Lawrence Berkeley National Laboratory in the late 1980s.
-Stoll created a fake communication network associated with the lab, including bureaucrats and military personnel, and then created fake correspondences between them.
-In addition to the communications, deceptive documents and forms were deployed, which were all created by hand to trap an intruder on the lab's network.
-Stoll had been observing the intruder, and so was able to anticipate aspects of their goals and perceptions, and accordingly write communications and honeyfiles with content to match their interests, and entice the interactions necessary to trace their location.
+One of the limitations of common honeypots is that they do not mimic the activity or interactions of their real counterparts, either because they do not have the capacity or are deployed in isolation.
+This makes them easier to identify as fakes.
+More sophisticated deceptions operate ensembles of simulations in a deceptive environment.
+Such an environment could include appliances and data that are likely to be attractive targets, and traffic-generating agents that interact with them.
+The realism of the data is important as part of the ``pocket litter" that support the deception\cite{stech2016integrating}.
+The interaction behaviour also generates traffic to maintain the illusion that the deception is a live appliance.

+This approach is inspired by Cliff Stoll's famous use of deception to trap an intruder on the Lawrence Berkeley National Laboratory network in the late 1980s\cite{stoll1988stalking,stoll2005cuckoo}.
+Stoll had been observing the intruder, but needed more engagement and connection time to allow international location tracing.
+Having determined their goals and interests, Stoll created a fictional computer network project that would attract attention.
+He generated a suite of documentation and correspondence between participant bureaucrats and military personnel.
+The ruse succeeded, and led to the arrest of the intruder.